pooja-bhavani/github-actions/README.md

   * Providing reports on outcomes such as logs, artifacts, and job status.
 ---

-## Event Triggers
-Workflows can be triggered by various events:
-*   **Push Events:** Runs your workflow when you push a commit or tag, or when you create a repository from a template.
-Event filters can be used to run jobs only on specific branches (e.g., only the `main` branch) or ignore certain branches.
-*   **Schedule Events:** Used for executing workflows on a specific schedule using cron jobs.
-*   **Workflow Dispatch Events:** Used when you want to manually trigger and run a workflow.

----

 ## Core Concepts of GitHub Actions

 *   **Workflows**